Kanazawa Station

 How to Get to Awara Onsen

-There are three ways to travel between Kanazawa and Awara: by local train, by limited express train, or by car.
-The local train is the cheapest option, and the limited express is the fastest and most comfortable choice, but if you want to explore Fukui Prefecture beyond Awara, a car is probably your best option.
+There are three main ways to travel between Kanazawa and Awara: by Hokuriku Shinkansen, by ordinary local train, or by car.
+The Shinkansen is the fastest and simplest rail option.
+The ordinary local train is cheaper but slower, and a car is useful if you want to explore Fukui Prefecture beyond Awara.

 A local train on the Hokuriku Main Line